SIXwishlist/Server-Panel/README.md

 In work: (x)

 ## Wanted Functions:
 	Installer:
 		As easy as possible

 	General:
 		Security (Secure everything)
 		Modularity (Only use what you want, Modules dont need each other)

 	Network:
 		DHCP konfiguration
 		DNS konfiguration
 		IP konfiguration
 		(d)	Show Used Ports and which Application it uses

-DHCP-Server Module:
+	DHCP-Server Modul:

-DNS-Server Module:
+	DNS-Server Modul:
 		Zone Configuration

-	Gameserver Module:
+	Gameserver Modul:
 		(With Docker?)
 		(With LGSM?)
 		GameList: